hemon/phpio/README.md

 record raw SQL query stirng and affected rows.
 * Curl
 record raw http header(request & response), and reporting the full infomation of time,speed and size.
-* Memcached
+* Memcached, Redis
 record key for operation, the real server where key is mapped to.
-* Redis
 * Exception, Error
 record errno and errmsg for Exception and Error.
 * Call Graph
 call graph is svg format, click map node redirect to source.
 * Source viewer
+you can see all your source code which been executed.
 * Cross Request Tracking
-Auto append debug flag in curl sub_request, track relation of web service call.
-Redis logger for collecting logs from distributed servers.
+just use a Redis logger can collecting logs from distributed servers.

 [DEMO](http://hemon.github.io/phpio/demo/index.html)